 As mentioned earlier, there are no set industry standards for air ambulance services.
 Many companies do have safety records that are outstanding.
 Check if the company has had any violations in the past to ensure total safety.
-A reputable flight company will ensure they have the annual safety audits records.
-You can also turn to friends and colleagues who have used medical flight charter services before and ask them what company they used and what they think of their safety record.
+A reputable medical flight company will ensure they have the annual safety audits records.
+You can also turn to friends and colleagues who have used a medical flight charter before and ask them what company they used and what they think of their safety record.

 What Type Of Aircraft Will Be Used?

-Before a flight company can answer this question, they will first ask a few questions about the patient being transported.
+Before a flight charter company can answer this question, they will first ask a few questions about the patient being transported.
 They will want to know the condition of the patient and if they will need to be hooked to medical equipment while on transit.
 They will also want to know the number of people who will accompany the patient on the plane.
 These details will help a company choose the right plane to ensure that it has enough space to keep the patient and other passengers comfortable.
 Other questions you can ask about the aircraft to be used are:

 - Is the aircraft capable of flying in all weather?

 Choose an aircraft that is pressurized and can fly in all weather.
 The aircraft’s cabin should be ideally suited for medical transportation and not used part time for ferrying freight or charter flights.
 The aircraft’s interior should have sufficient size to ensure comfort and quality care.
 The medical equipment should be routinely checked by qualified staff trained in air medical transport.

 There are no laws set in place that require an air ambulance company to employ a medical director.
 However, some companies employ a doctor who is qualified in emergency medicine.
 These doctors are available for consultation and discussion when arranging a transfer.
 The company makes sure that their flight teams follow medical protocols and guidelines developed in conjunction with the doctor.
 However, clients who wish to have their own personal doctors get involved in the discussion when arranging transport, are free to do so.